thinkoid/lbp/README.md

 - application of VAR-LBP operator
 - last histogram equalization

-OLBP and VARLBP radius and neighborhood size can be different, see the example.
+OLBP and VAR-LBP radius and neighborhood size can be different, see the example.

+## XCS-LBP

+A variant of CS-LBP (see [2006Heikkilä](#2006Heikkilä)) that incorporates the value of the center pixel in the descriptor ([2015Silva](#2015Silva)).
+As with CS-LBP, the resulting Mat type is the smallest type that has enough bits to encode the descriptor, and is dependent on the (half) size of the neighborhood.

+There is no explanation on the omission of a threshold similar to the one in CS-LBP other than: "It is worth noting that the threshold function does not need a user-defined threshold value, contrary to CS-LBP".
+It is not clear how an explicit global threshold is replaced by "...by thresholding the neighbourhood of each pixel with the center value...".
+Therefore, I left in place a threshold argument, similar to the one in CS-LBP, defaulted to 0.

 ## Parallelization